hci-a-if-its-2019/assignment-1-natashaval/README.md

 2. How often do you online shop?
 3. Which device do you prefer to use?
 Desktop or mobile?
 4. Which platform would you prefer in searching products?
 Browser or mobile application?
-5. From amongst these e-commerce, 'Shopee, Tokopedia, Bukalapak, Blibli, Lazada', which one is the most convenient for you and what are the reasons?
-6. In online shopping, which category would you search for?
+5. In online shopping, which category would you search for?

 ### Specific Instructions
 This inqury will only focus in doing online shop from Shopee website.